vlitzke/kitchenflies/DNAseq/10_callingSNPs/README.md

 1. Download latest version: `wget https://snpeff.blob.core.windows.net/versions/snpEff_latest_core.zip`
 2. Unzip the file: `unzip snpEff_latest_core.zip`
 3. Download your reference genome annotation from their database (SnpEff has quite a few, you can look at the list): https://snpeff.blob.core.windows.net/databases/v5_2/snpEff_v5_2_Drosophila_melanogaster.zip
-Ensembl genome annotation version BDGP6.82
+Ensembl genome annotation version BDGP6.82 and we did 6.32.

 Input is a VCF (variant call format) file with predicted variants (SNPs, insertions, deletions and MNPs).
 Output consists of annotated variants and calculates the effects they produce on known genes (e.g. amino acid changes) as well as an output summary report[^6].